grongierisc/Swift-FHIR-Iris/README.md

     }
 ```

-This create an new object fhirServer in the singleton swiftIrisManager.
+This create a new object fhirServer in the singleton swiftIrisManager.

 Next we use the getCapabilityStatement()

-If we can retrive the capabilityStatement of the FHIR server this mean we successufly connected to the FHIR repository.
+If we can retrieve the capabilityStatement of the FHIR server this mean we successfully connected to the FHIR repository.

 This repository is not in HTTPS, by default apple bock this kind of communication.

-To allow HTTP support, the Info.plist xml file is edited like this :
+To allow HTTP support, the Info.plist xml file is edited like this:

 ```xml
     <key>NSAppTransportSecurity</key>